DSPS Policies and Procedures

 Getting Started

 A student's first appointment with the DSPS Director is called an intake appointment.
-Ideally, a student should bring verification of their disability to this first appointment.
-If this is not feasible, the student will be asked to provide verification as soon as possible, or assistance will be provided to obtain verification, as the disability information will be used to determine educational limitations and appropriate required academic adjustments, auxiliary aids, services, and/or instruction approved for the student.
+Ideally, a student should bring verification of their disability (such as a letter from a physician/mental health therapist, 504 Plan, or Individual Education Plan (IEP), etc.) to this first appointment.
+If this information is not received during intake, the student will be asked to provide verification as soon as possible as these documents are necessary to determine the student's educational limitations which will then guide what academic accommodations are appropriate.

 An Academic Accommodation Plan (AAP) will be generated through an interactive process between the student and the DSPS Director regarding the academic adjustments, auxiliary aids, services, and/or instruction necessary to provide the student equal access to the educational process, given the educational limitations resulting from the student's disability.
 The student will need to meet with the Director at least once each semester thereafter to ensure that specific accommodations are provided for each course as is deemed necessary/appropriate.